JJF1962/DataAnalitycsPortfolio/06_WeatherPy/README.md

 ### Summary and conclusion
 This Challenge number 6, was more complicated and I felt that I'm understanding more the Data Analysis process, is much more to learn, but I'm in the right way to support in the real world companies such as PlanMyTrip.
+We learned to issue an API call with the OpenWeatherMap and Google Directions, use the config.py file.
-The process involved to retrieve weather data, create a customer travel destination map and a travel itinerary map.
+The process involved to retrieve weather data, create a customer travel destination map and a travel itinerary map in three deliverable points.